-The consolidated financial statements and the related financial statement schedule incorporated in this prospectus by reference from the Company's Annual Report on Form 10-K/A for the year ended December 31, 2003 have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report incorporated herein by reference (which expresses an unqualified opinion and includes explanatory paragraphs relating to the adoption of SFAS No. 142 "Goodwill and Other Intangible Assets" discussed in Note 15 and the revision described in Note 17) and have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements and the related financial statement schedule incorporated in this prospectus by reference from the Company's Annual Report on Form 10-K for the year ended December 31, 2003 have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report incorporated herein by reference (which report expresses an unqualified opinion and includes an explanatory paragraph regarding the change in the methods of accounting for goodwill upon adoption of SFAS No. 142 "Goodwill and Other Intangible Assets" for the year ended December 31, 2002 and for the deferral of revenue on miles sold under the mileage plan for the year ended December 31, 2000, both discussed in Note 15 to the consolidated financial statements) and have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.